Abdulla Yusuf Helal: Slavia Prague

 On 4 January 2019, Slavia Prague announced the signing of Helal from Bohemians 1905, and loaned him out for the rest of the season.
 On 17 September 2019, Helal entered the history again by being the first player from the GCC countries to participate in a 2019–20 UEFA Champions League match against Internazionale.

 Slovan Liberec (loan)

 On 4 August 2020, Slavia loaned Helal to Slovan Liberec with two other players.
 22 October 2020, he scored the only goal in a 1–0 win against Gent in the 2020–21 UEFA Europa League.

 Persija Jakarta

 Helal officially joined the capital club Persija Jakarta on 20 July 2022.
-On 31 July 2022, he made his league debut by substituted Hanif Sjahbandi in the 64th minute, in a 2–1 winning match againts Persis at Patriot Candrabhaga Stadium.
+On 31 July 2022, he made his league debut by substituted Hanif Sjahbandi in the 64th minute, in a 2–1 winning match against Persis at Patriot Candrabhaga Stadium.

+Mladá Boleslav

+On 28 June 2023, Helal signed with Mladá Boleslav one-year contract.

+Return to Boehmians

+Before the 2024–25 season, Helal returned to Bohemians 1905, where he started European part of his career.

 International career

 He represents Bahrain national team since 2012.
+In his 100th appearances for the national team, he scored the winning goal against Jordan that sent Bahrain through to the round of 16 of the 2023 AFC Asian Cup at the top of Group E.